OutSystems/docs-support/src/error/inbl/connectivity-problems.md

 ## Error message

-`It was not possible to sign in to <Integration/Workflow/Experience> Builder  because we were unable to reach your environment.
-Check documentation.`
+`We were unable to reach your environment and we couldn't sign you into <Integration/Workflow/Experience> Builder.
+Check here for the solutions.`

 ## Cause